 - 36,000 shooting ground-based effects including comets, mines and crossettes

-- 13,000 aerial shells including serpents, saturn rings and horse tail willow shells which burst and drip slowly down across the sky – also referred to as a glittering waterfall.
+- 13,000 aerial shells including serpents, saturn rings and horse tail willow shells.

 For media inquiries, contact Elaine Kelly.

 Phone mobile 0477 362 550 or email firstname.lastname@example.org